 - The current Standard can be viewed from the SEG Website in English and in French.

-- The new draft standard can be viewed here.
-A future version will be provided in French.
+- The new draft standard can be viewed here: In English and in French.

-- To make any comments please complete this simple form and send it to: firstname.lastname@example.org by 31 July 2017.
+- To make any comments please complete this simple form in English and in French and send it to: firstname.lastname@example.org by 31 December 2017.